 Go Shopping in Piccadilly

-Ok, this sounds extravagant.
-But Piccadilly, the busy thoroughfare sandwiched between upmarket Mayfair and St James, is an especially fun place to shop at Christmas time.
-It is packed with independent shops and boutiques whilst for teens Regent Street and Oxford Street aren’t far away!
+Ok, this may sound extravagant.
+But Piccadilly, the busy thoroughfare that marches between upmarket Mayfair and St James, is an especially fun place to shop at Christmas time.
+It is packed with heritage stores and boutiques for extra special gifts.
+Whilst for teens the retail hot spots of Regent Street and Oxford Street aren’t far away!

 At Christmas time Piccadilly is strung with festive lights whilst its traditional shopping arcades are all dressed up to the nines.
 Plus, a little something from an iconic store could be just the answer for those people on your list who ‘have everything’.

-Up-market grocers since the 1700s, Fortnum and Mason invented the Scotch egg and introduced London to Heinz baked beans.
+Fortnum and Mason Up-market grocers since the 1700s, Fortnum and Mason invented the Scotch egg and introduced London to Heinz baked beans.
 Today its eponymous wicker hamper will be a kitchen holdall or picnic standby for years to come.
-Also check out the truffles in the glam Deco-esque drums or consider the stocking-filler packets of Ruby Hot Chocolate (yes, it’s pink).
 Fortnum’s is a department store of luxurious food, gifts and homeware with places to eat too.
 181 Piccadilly

-Take care, you could spend hours in Hatchards, Piccadilly booksellers since Georgian times (Jane Austen shopped here).
+Hatchards bookshop Piccadilly Take care, booklovers can spend hours in Hatchards, Piccadilly booksellers since Georgian times (Jane Austen shopped here).
 It has no less than three royal warrants suggesting that the Queen, the Duke of Edinburgh and Prince Charles also seek Christmas inspiration amongst its shelves.
 Ascend the country house style staircase then follow the sign ‘Through to Crime’.
 Here you’ll find the perfect Agatha Christie sofa with a view of Piccadilly’s Christmas lights.
 So that’s the rainy afternoon sorted.
 187 Piccadilly

 “A gentleman buys his hats at Locks …. and his cheese at Paxton and Whitfield,” said Winston Churchill, another fan of shopping in Piccadilly.
 93 Jermyn Street.